Mailchimp vs Constant Contact: Which one is better?

 - Sending messages to your customers based on their activity on your website.
 For instance, you can send them an email when they view a specific page of your website (such as a product page).

-- Using goal integration to send email customer to a particular page of your website from your campaign.
+- Using goal integration to send email customers to a particular page of your website from your campaign.

 - Purchasing data used to send customers specific instructions or product recommendations based on the products they already purchased.